polychromatic/polychromatic-docs/pages/faqs.md

 For complex requirements, this is somewhat limiting, and so [the upcoming v1.0.0 future update](/roadmap/) will introduce new tools for effect creation.

-Custom effects can be created for any supported device.
+Custom effects can be created for any supported device, such as lighting specific keys when using various applications and games.

+Effects set with the application will be re-applied to the device at login.

 ### Can I create my own profiles?